luxiano3990/flushnet-ai-runner/docs/overview.md

 ## Practical usage areas

-It is positioned for practical execution tasks such as:
+It is used for practical execution tasks such as:

 - organizing files
 - automating workflows